k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/fabric system requirments for QA_DEV_installarion.md

 </table>

 ### For all installations, the FS configuration must be as follows:
-Volume of 150G /opt/apps/kafka/ - will be used also as the home directory for a Kafka user.
+Volume of 50G /opt/apps/kafka/ - will be used also as the home directory for a Kafka user.

-### Note:
-* The FS must provide IOPS of at least 30K read & 10K write on each node.
-* The above volume values should be modified in accordance with the project scope and data retention requirements.

 ## Cassandra Server Node Specifications